Skip to main content

 Personal Independence Payment has now replaced Disability Living Allowance (DLA).
 If you have an existing DLA claim, you’ll carry on receiving DLA until your claim ends.
 After that, you’ll be invited to apply for PIP instead.

-Adult Disability Payment is extra money to help you if you live in Scotland and have a disability or long-term health condition that affects your everyday life.
+Adult Disability Payment may be available if you live in Scotland and have a disability or long-term health condition.

 Adult Disability Payment is made up of 2 parts: